spacetelescope/pandokia/doc/source/run_tests.rst

   This file may be used to specify the username or email address of individuals (one per line) who should be notified about anomalous results for tests contained in this directory.
-The run command does not read this file; see database.txt, "Importing Contacts" for more detail.
+The run command does not read this file; see database.rst, "Importing Contacts" for more detail.

 Writing a nose test